Jordan Davis (poet)

-Jordan Davis (born 1970 in New York City) is an American poet.
+Jordan Davis (born 1970 in New York City) is an American poet and poetry editor of The Nation.
 He is one of the Flarf poets.
-He is poetry editor of The Nation.

 Life

-He graduated from Columbia College, where he studied with Kenneth Koch.

-He was editor of The Poetry Project Newsletter.
+Davis graduated from Columbia College, where he studied with Kenneth Koch and was editor of The Poetry Project Newsletter.
 In 1998, he founded The Hat, with Christopher Edgar.

 His work appeared in Poetry, Boston Review, and 3:AM Magazine.